marine5aang/hs-css-graffiti-override-meteor-web-development/README.md

 ---
 languages: html, css
 tags: dev tools, developer tools, style, selectors, authority, cascade, overrides, graffiti, kids
-resources: 3
+type: lab
+level: 2
 ---

 # CSS Graffiti Override

 In this challenge you are asked to clean the graffiti tags off the wall by making use of in browser developer tools and writing selectors that are more specific (have greater authority) in order to override the existing styles.

-## Steps

-1. Fork this repository.
-2. Clone your fork locally.
-3. cd into the local clone you just created.
-4. Open index.html in your browser (Chrome suggested).
-5. Open the [dev tools](http://discover-devtools.codeschool.com/) `Cmd+Option+i` and inspect elements of the graffiti wall making a note of the CSS styles used to add graffiti tags (as background images) to the wall.
-6. In the file css/cleanup.css write selectors that have more specificity (authority) than those that are showing the graffiti tags.
-Use the CSS declarartion `display:none;` changing the elements previously from display: block to display:none, which will hide that graffiti.
+You will write your code in `cleanup.css`.
+You are absolutely not allowed to touch the contents of `paint.css`.

+Take a look at the example below for a hint.
+You'll want to work your way through each image to hide them.

+##Inheritence
+If you take a look at `index.html`, you'll notice that `paint.css` is linked after `cleanup.css`, which means that `paint.css` loads last.
+In order to erase the graffiti from the wall, you cannot use the same CSS selectors in `cleanup.css` that were used in `paint.css`.
+In order to override the CSS in `paint.css`, you have to be more specific.

+##Example:
-For example for tag-1 the developer tools reveal that the style applying the graffiti here is:
+For example for tag-1 the developer tools reveal that the style applying the graffiti here from `paint.css` is:

 ```
 .tag-1 {